Going it Mostly Alone: the Publishing Path of A Perfect Blindness

 - Is the author willing and able to continue to generate customer demand for the title with support from iUniverse?

-Bottom line: does the author understand what it takes, is he or she willing to keep doing that, and can the author take advantage of additional help or opportunities?
+Bottom line: does the author understand what it takes, is he or she willing to keep doing that, and can the author make use of additional help or opportunities?

 A Perfect Blindness has made it the Editor’s Choice and the Rising Star designation levels and has been reviewed on Amazon, Barnes and Noble, and by the Redheaded Booklover on her blog by the same name here: “A Perfect Blindness has become one of my favourite reads of 2017 so far.
 There is something special about this novel…something unique with an eerie darkness and fascination that surrounds it.”